 What's the TypeScript "as" Keyword Used For?

-For example, you can use the as keyword when selecting DOM elements, where TypeScript knows that the return type is some kind of HTMLElement, but does not know the specific type (like in the following example where you might be expecting the narrower type; HTMLInputElement):
+Consider a more practical example, where when selecting a DOM node, TypeScript knows that the return type is some kind of HTMLElement, but does not know the specific type:

 const checkbox = document.getElementById('myCheckbox') as HTMLInputElement;